I Hated Black And White Movies Movie reviews from a film ignoramus turned fanatic.

-I hated black and white movies: the case of Citizen Kane
+I hated black-and-white movies: the case of Citizen Kane

 As education can shape your perception, so can clever filmmaking by employing deep focus to reveal the illusion of perceptual accuracy.